tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > establish a mutual organization that prevents disequilibrium and constrains man to be just in his social relationships.*
 >
 > By transforming social organization, we transform the individual.
-> Those who attept to oppose the new order will nevertheless be obliged to follow it.
+> Those who attempt to oppose the new order will nevertheless be obliged to follow it.
 > There will be nothing despotic in this constraint.
 > And in a probably distant future, order will be imposed only by *mutual necessity.*
 (p.
 265)